verygoodjs/bfd-planning/productDescription.md

   * Approve a pending _post_ or _page_
   * Request changes to a _post_ or _page_
   * Publish updates to _pages_ and _posts_

-## System
-Description of the components of the entire blog system.

 ### Blog
 A _blog_ is created by a _[user](#user)_.